fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADApplication.md

 ```

 ### -DisplayNameStartWith
-Fetch all applications starting with the display name.
+Specifies the display name of all applications that this cmdlet gets.

 ```yaml
 Type: String